HORIBAEzSpecSDK/python-sdk/docs/source/icl_api.md

 ### <a id="ccd_getcleancount"></a>ccd_getCleanCount

 Gets the number of cleans to be performed prior to measurement.

+_Note:_ Before using this command, the number of cleans should be set by using the [ccd_setCleanCount](#ccd_setcleancount) command.
+If the number of cleans has not been set, the _mode_ parameter may return an undefined value.

 **Command Parameters:**
 >| parameter  | description   |